ShiyaoC/yoyo-page/docs/gsoc.md

 7. We can use `pmseries -a 805f4cdf368337dd564c365909543cc86a39275e` to see where the data come from (local or remote).

-## Special notes
-### What if qa fails
-Before running `./check ...`, run `pmseries --load "{source.path: \"PATH/pcp/qa/archives/proc\"}"`.
-* If unable to connect to redis server with the error msg 'Segmentation fault (core dumped)', try to run `sudo make clean` and rebuild the project.
-This should solve the segmentation fault problem.

 ## Early June (Week 1 & Week2)
 1. Set up testing environment
 * Use the following commands to check which .so is linked